 H.R.
 7115 reads: “To prohibit the sale, acquisition, distribution in commerce, or import into the United States of certain firearm receiver castings or blanks, assault weapon parts kits, and machinegun parts kits and the marketing or advertising of such castings or blanks and kits on any medium of electronic communications, to require homemade firearms to have serial numbers, and for other purposes.”

-What is disturbing about the proposed law is how little it actually has to do with 3D printing of firearms.
+What is disturbing about the proposed law is how little it has to do with 3D printing of firearms.
 3D printed firearms is the latest buzzword that anti-gun advocates are using to scare the uninformed masses.
 By attaching “3D printed firearms” to the bill, its chances of passing with popular appeal increases.
 If H.R.
 7115 fails, the Democrats will rail against Republicans for keeping 3D printed guns legal.

 By preventing the sale of parts kits, the bill would make it almost impossible to repair a rifle.
 When something breaks, the gun would be useless.
-The bill doesn't seem to exempt licensed gunsmiths from the law.
-It would make all semi-automatic rifles impossible to repair even buy a licensed gunsmith.
+The bill doesn’t seem to exempt licensed gunsmiths from the law.
+It would make all semi-automatic rifles impossible to repair even by a licensed gunsmith.

 The writers of the bill also did not specify their definition of a parts kit.
 A drop-in trigger could run afoul of this new law if the federal government decides to define such a device as a “parts kit.”
 It leaves the door wide open for more gun bans by redefining “parts kit.”